Maternity leave planning for women physicians is important work.

 That’s why we’re here!

-We love helping female physicians do incredible work in their white coats and beyond.
+We love helping women physicians do incredible work in their white coats and beyond.
 It’s a joy doing our part to help build the future for women in medicine.

-We are working to change the narrative of female physicians everywhere.
+We are working to change the narrative of women physicians everywhere.
 Let us know how we can help—get in touch with our team here.

 Investment advisory services offered through Vestia Personal Wealth Advisors, Vestia Retirement Plan Consultants, and Vestia Advisors, LLC.
 Securities offered through Ausdal Financial Partners, Inc., 5187 Utica Ridge Rd, Davenport, IA.
 52807 (563)326-2064.
 Member FINRA/SIPC.
 Vestia Personal Wealth Advisors, Vestia Retirement Plan Consultants, Vestia Advisors, LLC, and Ausdal Financial Partners, Inc. are independently owned and operated.